Sphere partition functions and cut-off AdS: flow equation from the local Callan-Symanzik equation

 It will help to introduce

 so that

 From the definition of the energy momentum tensor, we have

-In order to generate the $R$ term in \eqref{bfe}, we choose more concrete means to implement the coincidence limit.
+In order to generate the $R$ term in \eqref{bfe}, we will implement the coincidence limit through the heat kernel.
 This method is similar to the one of \cite{Ita:2017uvz} although the context is quite different.
-We choose to do this through the heat kernel $K(x,y;\epsilon)$, which satisfies the property
+The heat kernel $K(x,y;\epsilon)$, satisfies the property

 This property should be thought of as an initial condition for the heat equation

 We can now implement the point splitting regularization as follows

 We also exploit the fact that we can add to the effective action terms involving local functions of the metric